AliceRivi14/Assignment2/README.md

 $ rosrun stage_ros stageros $(rospack find second_assignment)/world/my_world.world
 ```

-To run the contol_node, open a second terminal and type:
+To run the Contol_node, open a second terminal and type:
 ```bashscript
 $ rosrun second_assignment control_node
 ```

-To run the ui_node, open a third terminal and type:
+To run the Ui_node, open a third terminal and type:
 ```bashscript
 $ rosrun second_assignment ui_node
 ```

-Now you can see the robot starts to move in the cicuit.
+Now you can see the robot starts to move in the Monza's cicuit.

 Nodes
 -----------